-If your family is anything like mine, they demand a chocolate dessert on each holiday.
+If your family is anything like mine, they demand a chocolate dessert on any special occasion.
 On Thanksgiving, a French silk pie joins the pumpkin.
 On Easter, a fudge lamb accompanies the layer cake or mousse.
-Christmas is up for grabs…and I have a feeling this chocolate terrine will be requested.
-Today, I’m joining a group of 14 bloggers each highlighting a recipe that would be a marvelous addition to your Thanksgiving buffet.
-My contribution is this exquisite silky smooth chocolate terrine with raspberry sauce.
+Christmas is up for grabs…and I have a feeling this chocolate terrine will be requested again.

 You may be squeamish when you realize this dessert contains raw eggs.
 We all need to be aware of foodborne illnesses, but there are ways to make terrific desserts like this without the risk of salmonella.

 Have you heard of Safest Choice eggs*?
 Check your market for availability.
 You’ll need it for your Christmas eggnog (but not your Eggnog Scones!), French silk pies, meringue toppings, and more.
 These eggs are pasteurized therefore eliminating chances of exposure to salmonella bacteria.
 Uncooked eggs are essential to creating the velvety texture of this dessert.
 It’s worth the effort to find pasteurized eggs, so young and old alike can enjoy this holiday treat.